m13253/pdflens-mcp/README.md

     cargo build --release
     ```

-3. Locate the built program file at `./target/release/pdflens-mcp`.
+3. Locate the program file at `./target/release/pdflens-mcp`.

 4. On your MCP client, add this MCP server.